lazywithclass/videos/README.md

 how it takes a finite amount of time to fall through the horizon for an in flowing observer and an infinite amount of time as seen by the outside.
 There's lots of information near the horizon!
-One of the things I probably misunderstood the most is that distant Hawking could be a description of the interior of a black hole, which sounds amazing.
+One of the things I probably misunderstood the most is that distant Hawking radiation could be a description of the interior of a black hole, which sounds amazing.
 </details>

 <details>